Crowdsourced Adaptive Surveys: Results

-Whereas highly rated claims mostly reflected actual events or generalizations of party positions, claims with lower accuracy ratings typically involved verifiably false information or oversimplifications.
+Whereas claims rated highly on perceived accuracy mostly reflected actual events or generalizations of party positions, claims with lower accuracy ratings typically involved verifiably false information or oversimplifications.
 These findings are instructive in that they reveal a level of discernment in the aggregate.
 Objectively false claims are generally seen as less credible by participants.
-Instead, higher accuracy ratings are observed when participants judge claims that are widely reported in the news (e.g., Ted Cruz's cancun trip) or that reflect commonly-held perceptions of party positions (e.g., Republicans opposing aboriton and same sex marriage).
+Instead, higher accuracy ratings are observed when participants judge claims that are widely reported in the news (e.g., Ted Cruz's cancun trip) or that reflect commonly-held perceptions of party positions (e.g., Republicans opposing abortion and same sex marriage).
 Though the initial seed claims based on fact-checks were small in number, the analysis revealed a surprising disparity: the most readily believed claims were not identified by the fact-checking organizations, but rather originated from other participants.
-This reinforces the utility of the method, as it highlights the potential for crowdsourcing to identify and address misinformation that can complement traditional fact-checking efforts.

-Moving beyond the aggregate estimates, one can further segment the sample into subgroups.
-For example, one can identify whether highly rated claims are uniformly perceived as accurate or whether subgroups that may be more prone to seeing misinformation might also differ in their accuracy ratings.
-Previous research, as well as popular discussions of Latino-targeted misinformation, have highlighted WhatsApp as a potential vector for misinformation.
-In the survey, participants were asked to rate the credibility of information on the platform on a five-point ordinal scale ranging from ``Trust'' to ``Distrust.''
+In Appendix B, I explore heterogeneity by levels of trust in the private, encrypted messaging application WhatsApp, which has been argued to be a vector of misinformation \cite{velez2023latino}.
+I find that those who trust the platform are less likely to view genuine newsworthy scandals as accurate, but rate factually inaccurate claims similarly to those who do not trust WhatsApp.
+This suggests that gaps between the two groups might not be a function of misinformation \emph{per se}, but instead more general political knowledge.